Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 <mark style="background: #BABD00;">Blue-Green Deployments:</mark>
 - One of the challenges with automating deployment is the cut-over itself, taking software from the final stage of testing to live production.
-- You usually need to do this quickly in order to minimize downtime.
+- You usually need to do this quickly in order to minimise downtime.
 - The blue-green deployment approach does this by ensuring you have two production environments, as identical as possible.

 ![](https://i.imgur.com/Wlr1m68.png)